awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 ### Specifying or changing the Parameter Store default tier \(PowerShell\)<a name="parameter-store-tier-changing-ps"></a>

-The following procedure shows how to use the AWS Tools for Windows PowerShell to change the default parameter tier setting for a specific Region in an AWS account\.
+The following procedure shows how to use the Tools for Windows PowerShell to change the default parameter tier setting for a specific Region in an AWS account\.

 **To specify or change the Parameter Store default tier using PowerShell**

-1. Change the Parameter Store default tier in the current AWS account and Region using the AWS Tools for PowerShell\.
+1. Change the Parameter Store default tier in the current AWS account and Region using the AWS Tools for PowerShell \(Tools for PowerShell\)\.

    ```
    Update-SSMServiceSetting -SettingId "arn:aws:ssm:region:account-id:servicesetting/ssm/parameter-store/default-parameter-tier" -SettingValue "tier-option" -Region region